jhpyle/docassemble/_docs/config.md

 If `incoming mail domain` is not specified, the value of [`external hostname`] will be used.

-## <a name="cert install directory"></a>Location of SSL certificates

-The `cert install directory` directive indicates the directory where the web server expects SSL certificates to reside.
-By default, this is `/etc/ssl/docassemble`, but you can change it to wherever the web server will look for SSL certificates.
-This is only applicable if you are using HTTPS.

-In a [multi-server arrangement] or [Docker], a [supervisor] process will run as root upon startup that will copy files from the [`certs`] directory to the `cert install directory` and set appropriate file permissions on the certificates.

 ## <a name="allow updates"></a>Whether software updating is allowed

 By default, a user with privileges of administrator or developer can